DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet-local/dotnet-local-usage.md

 ## Set Client Custom Data

 To assist with segmentation and bucketing you can set a custom data dictionary that will be used for all variable and feature evaluations.
-User specific custom data will override client custom data.
+DevCycleUser specific custom data will override client custom data.

 ```csharp
 Dictionary<string, object> customData = new Dictionary<string, object>();